User Seats

 Example of powers:

-• Manage tables, views, apps/dashboards.
+• Manage tables, views, and apps.

 • Install templates.